Skip to main content

 Using the Self-Clean Feature

-The lid, tamper, and lid plug can all be hand washed, or, on some models, in the dishwasher.
-(Check your owners manual.)
+The lid, tamper, and lid plug can all be hand-washed or, on some models, in the dishwasher.
+(Check your owner's manual.)

-Deep Cleaning You Vitamix
+Deep Cleaning Your Vitamix

 • The Best Blenders: You’ll see some of the best Vitamixes on our roundup of the best blenders.